How to write numbers to persuade your audience

 - Contribute intelligently to senior management meetings and discussions about business matters

-- Manage social/traditional media monitoring analysis
+- Manage social/traditional media monitoring analysis, including where financial data is included

-- Conduct market research analysis/recommendations
+- Conduct market research analysis/recommendations about operational costs in communication

 - Calculating your own salary and costs!